Choosing the right wheelchair lifts for your home or organisation

 Some models or installations owing to compliance requirements may need to be enclosed or in a shaftway.
 The enclosure is commonly made of steel or aluminium with Plexiglas or laminated panels and has doors at the bottom and top of the lift.
 Shaftways are more commonly used with indoor installations such as the SB200.
 This style of lift has low space requirements and provides a high level of security as well as a contemporary, clear easy to use control panel and a soft start/stop.

-Wheelchair or platform lifts can also be installed outdoors where weather proofing of electrical components as well as the drive system and platform protect the unit from the elements.
-The Ascendor is a straight or curved inclined platform lift that will travel both internal and external staircases.
+Wheelchair lifts or platform lifts can also be installed outdoors where weather proofing of electrical components as well as the drive system and platform protect the unit from the elements.
+The Ascendor by Lifttechnik is a straight or curved inclined platform lift that will travel both internal and external staircases.

 Key things to remember about a wheelchair lift is that they are generally designed: